hartwigmedical/hmftools/pipeline/README_ONCOANALYSER.md

 }
 ```

-Values with a unit are provided in quotes with a space or without quotes using a dot, e.g. `'96 GB'` or `96.GB`.
+Values with a units are provided in quotes with a space or without quotes using a dot, e.g. `'96 GB'` or `96.GB`.

 Please see the [Nextflow process reference docs](https://www.nextflow.io/docs/latest/reference/process.html#directives) to see all possible
 options.
 The following links is the documentation for the ones used above: